 The top tourist attractions and places to visit in Nara – a fabulous city only a short day trip from Kyoto & Osaka.

 In Nara Prefecture, you get the unique opportunity to delve into Japan’s most ancient past.
-Nara was the first permanent capital of the then still young Japanese Kingdome.
+Nara was the first permanent capital of the then still young Japanese kingdom.
 Some might say, it never got surpassed.
 Colossal Buddhist temples and intricate Shinto shrines survived the ages as a testament to its former glory.
 Hence the UNESCO declared it a World Heritage Site.

-A quick glance on the Nara Map will tell you that there are a loooot of temples and shrines to explore.
+A quick glance at the Nara Map will tell you that there are a loooot of temples and shrines to explore.
 It really pays off to plan ahead.
 First-timers might want to book a guided tour (you can do so here) so you don’t miss out on Nara’s attractions.
 Don’t forget to check out my perfect Japan itinerary either, so you know how how to make ends meet on your trip.

 Looking for more things to do in Nara and beyond?
 Check out my massive list of the 20 best tourist attractions in Japan in Japan

 The Todai-ji (東大寺, Eastern Great Temple) is a beyond than monumental Buddhist temple complex.
 You will have a hard time missing the main hall of the ancient temple founded in 728 AD.
 What you see today, is a reconstruction dating back to 1709 AD, which is 30 percent smaller than the original.
-Even in that state, it held the title of the largest wooden building until 1998.
+Even in that state, it held the title of the largest wooden building in the world until 1998.

 Inside you will find the biggest bronze Buddha in the world.
 The so-called Daibutsu is almost 15 meters high and weighs over 500 tons.
 Believe it or not, but it was finished in 752 AD and almost bankrupted Japan’s economy at that time.
 So if you were wondering what to see in Nara and if it was worth it, I hope I already got you convinced.